grlefl/GPP-Project/README.md

         >  chain if (1) there was at least one HTTP request in the chain that matched a rule in the EasyList or EasyPrivacy block lists,10 or (2)
         > the chain terminated in the loading of a 1⇥1 tracking pixel [21].
 We use these A&A chains in § 4 to analyze the sources and destinations
         > of HTTP requests that included the USP String, i.e., to understand how this consent signal is being passed from one party to another.

+        *manual verification and accounting for error (extra)*
+        > We assessed the impact of anti-crawler countermeasures on our crawler by manually revisiting 200 randomly selected websites, weighted
+        > by Tranco rank... using the same IP addresses as the crawler used.
+We received CAPTCHA challenges on two of the websites that prevented
+        >  them from loading normally.
+Thus, we estimate that around 1% of websites in our sample were impacted by anti-crawler countermeasures.

       </details>